rzeigler/waveguide/docs/index.md

 These instances are the exports io and par respectively from waveguide/lib/wave.

 As mentioend perviously, RIOs are lazy so they don't actually do anything until they are interpreted.
-`unsafeRun` will begin running a fiber and returns a cancellation action.
+`run` will begin running a fiber and returns a cancellation action.
-`unsafeRunToPromise` will return a promise of the result of the fiber, rejecting if a failure is encountered.
+`runToPromise` will return a promise of the result of the fiber, rejecting if a failure is encountered.
-`unsafeRunToPromiseTotal` will return a promise of an `Exit<E, A>` for the result of evaluation.
+`runToPromiseExit` will return a promise of an `Exit<E, A>` for the result of evaluation.
 This promis will not reject.
-Once an IO is launched its runloop will execute synchronous effects continuously until an asynchronous boundary is hit.
+Once a Wave is launched its runloop will execute synchronous effects continuously until an asynchronous boundary is hit.
-If this is undesirable insert `io.shift` or `io.shiftAsync` calls at appropriate points.
+If this is undesirable insert `shift` or `shiftAsync` calls at appropriate points.
-IO can be used to perform long-running tasks without resorting to service workers on the main thread in this way.
+Wave can be used to perform long-running tasks without resorting to service workers on the main thread in this way.

 ### Resources
-Any Wave<E, A> may be safely used as a resource acquisition using the `bracket` or `bracketExit` combinators.
+Any `Wave<E, A>` may be safely used as a resource acquisition using the `bracket` or `bracketExit` combinators.
 Once the resource is acquired, the release action will always happen.
 `bracketExit` is a more powerful form of `bracket` where the `Exit` of the resource use action is also available.
 If all you need is to ensure that an acquired resource is cleaned up, there is also the Resource data type which forms a Monad for nesting resource scopes.